scinos/metal-models/src/models/other/delorean.md

 The model itself wasn't particularly fun to build.
 The bodywork is strange: the roof is not a solid piece and it sits in the black "frame" together with the doors and the windshield.
 It was very brittle, and I almost broke it a few times.
 In the end, I managed to fit it all together but I had to bend and twist the frame in weird ways.

 I really like the detailed interior though.
 I love the seats, the wheel and there is even a tiny hand-brake!
-Also, I really like the wheels, the rim is slightly concave and white, which gives the model a nice touch.
+Also, I like the wheels, the rim is slightly concave and white, which gives the model a nice touch.

 [Official model](https://www.metalearth.com/delorean)